 18: The Media Session Handler may send final consumption report(s) to the 5GMSd AF.

-5.X.5 Procedures for Hybrid Services: 5GMS content delivery via 5G System and MBS 5.X.5.1 General
+5.X.4 5GMS content delivery via 5G System and MBS 5.X.4.1 General

-Hybrid services refer to the case for which a basic service is available on MBS and at the same time on unicast.
+This clause addresses cases for which a 5GMS service is available on MBS and at the same time on unicast.
 The service on unicast may be richer and extended and may provide additional user experiences.
-For the hybrid use cases the content is statically provisioned on different delivery networks.
+It is assumed that the content is statically provisioned on either MBS or on unicast.

-Hybrid services predominantly refer to the case for which the delivery manifest differentiates between resources accessible on unicast via M4d and resources accessible through MBS, in this case through MBS-API-U.
+Services addressed in this clause predominantly refer to the case for which the delivery manifest differentiates between resources accessible via unicast downlink media streaming at reference point M4d and resources accessible through MBS, in this case through MBS-API-U.

-These resources are differentiated in the delivery manifest through different DNs, for example different Base URLs in DASH MPDs, or in HLS by providing different pathways.
-The 5GMS Client, in particular the Media Player in collaboration with the Media Session Handler and the MBS Client, dynamically selects the delivery network from which to acquire media content according to reception conditions, user preferences or other policies.
-Content is provisioned such that the 5GMS Client is able to provide a seamless user experience when switching between different delivery networks.
+These resources are differentiated in the delivery manifest through different Data Networks, for example different Base URLs in DASH MPDs, or in HLS by providing different pathways.
+The 5GMSd Client, in particular the Media Player in collaboration with the Media Session Handler and the MBS Client, dynamically selects the delivery network from which to acquire media content according to reception conditions, user preferences or other policies.
+Content is provisioned such that the 5GMSd Client is able to provide a seamless user experience when switching between different delivery networks.

-The call flow in figures 5.X.5-1, 5.X.5 2 and 5.X.5 3 extends that defined in clause 5.6.1 to address generic hybrid use cases.
-Specific additional use cases are presented in the remainder of clause 5.X.5.
+The call flow in figures 5.X.4-1, 5.X.4-2 and 5.X.4- 3 extends that defined in clause 5.6.1 to address generic hybrid use cases.
+Specific additional use cases are presented in the remainder of clause 5.X.4.

-Figure 5.X.5-1: High-level procedure for hybrid delivery of DASH content
+Figure 5.X.4-1: High-level procedure 5GMS content delivery via 5G System and MBS

 Steps:

-1: The 5GMSd Application Provider triggers 5GMS provisioning and permits hybrid distribution of the media content.
+1: The 5GMSd Application Provider triggers 5GMS provisioning and permits concurrent 5GMS and MBS distribution of the media content.

 2: As a consequence, the 5GMSd AF provisions MBS delivery.
-The MBS Delivery Session is set up.and the BM SC informs the 5GMS AF about the content ingest endpoints.
+The MBS Delivery Session is set up.and the MBSF informs the 5GMS AF about the content ingest endpoints.

 3: The 5GMSd AS modifies the Media Player Entry (typically a media presentation manifest) under the direction of the 5GMSd AF to indicate that content is available either on a the MBS Client's local Media Server or on 5GMSd AS.